BuildTheEarth/docs-site/README.md

   3. The submodule update is committed and pushed by `bteguide-fetch`.
   4. A build is triggered on the ReadTheDocs project via webhook.

-Of course, if there are more elegant solutions or alternatives to what we have now, please do chime in on the Github Discussion and give us your suggestions!
+Of course, if there are more elegant solutions or alternatives to what we have now, please do contact EzraEn#4291 on [the Discord](https://discord.com/invite/3mrQBYd) and give us your suggestions!